A BRIEF HISTORY OF OGM – PLASTIC INJECTION MOULDING COMPANY

 1963-1968

-Trade moulding for other companies starts.
-Ever Ready Ltd become the company’s largest customer.
-We produce their torches and cycle lamps.
+Plastic moulding for other companies starts.
+Ever Ready Ltd becomes the company’s largest customer with OGM producing torches and cycle lamps.
+The business moves to a new 300 m2 factory in Eynsham as trade moulding grows.

-Our relationship with Siemens begins as we start to supply 50,000 Housings pa for the MM1 range of products.
+Our relationship with Siemens begins as we start to supply 50,000 Housings pa for the MM1 range of products and the business builds a bigger factory and warehouse

 2000

-The cleanroom is built for Medical product assembly of wound drainage devices.
+A cleanroom is built for medical product assembly of wound drainage devices.
 Eventually 12 people are employed on 3 shifts to produce 50,000 assembled devices per month.
-We handle the post assembly irradiation and the devices are supplied as sterile product.
+We handle post-assembly irradiation and the devices are supplied as sterile products.

 2003

-We extend again – a tool room is added.
+We extend the factory again and a tool room is added.

 2006